boombot98/poll-automation/apps/backend/README.md

 ## Integration with Other Services

 - **Whisper Service (`services/whisper`)**:
-  - Communicates via HTTP (`/transcribe` endpoint) in Phase 1, transitioning to MQ (Kafka/RabbitMQ) in Phase 2.
+  - Now uses a modular architecture with separate modules for configuration, audio processing, transcription, and WebSocket handling.
-  - Expects base64-encoded audio chunks; returns transcriptions with timestamps.
+  - Communicates via WebSocket for real-time streaming; expects binary audio chunks and returns transcriptions with timestamps.
 - **AI Module (`services/pollgen-llm`)**:
   - Receives real-time transcription streams via WebSocket or MQ in Phase 3.
   - Uses `shared/types` for data contracts.